noexcept/linux-syscall-support/README.md

 the tests locally.

 There is some limited cross-compile coverage available if you run `make cross`.
-It only compiles things (does not execute at all).
+It compiles things and tries to use [QEMU](https://www.qemu.org/) to execute.
+This means it can be somewhat flaky, so review the output carefully!

 ### Rolling into Chromium